 Step Five: Make drop cookies.

-If this is a new idea to you, check out this very thorough guide to making scoop drop cookies.
+If this is a new idea for you, check out this comprehensive guide to making scoop-drop cookies.

 There are so many ways to modify this recipe.
 We always encourage you to play with your food.
-The Following are some ideas on things that you can add or change to make this yours.
+The Following are some ideas you can add or change to make this yours.

 - Play with your flours and go for a gluten-free cookie